The genuine updateui.exe file is a software component of Intel® Manageability Engine Firmware by Intel Corporation.

 Description: Updateui.exe is not essential for the Windows OS and causes relatively few problems.
 The updateui.exe file is located in a subfolder of "C:\Program Files".

 Updateui.exe is not a Windows core file.
-There is no description of the program.
 The program is not visible.
-The software can be removed using the Control Panel's Add\Remove programs applet.
-Therefore the technical security rating is 49% dangerous.
+The application has no file description.
+The software can be uninstalled in the Control Panel.
+Therefore the technical security rating is 50% dangerous.

 Recommended: Identify updateui.exe related errors